UX Metrics: The Essential Toolkit for User-Centric Design

 Source: Kargo

-CTR is also used to evaluate a successful service or product by tracking how many related ads were clicked on and how many of those clicks resulted in conversions (purchases made).
+CTR is also used to evaluate a successful service or product by tracking the number of related ads clicked on and the number of conversions (purchases made).
 This gives organizations a good understanding of how well the offered products appeal to their users.

 Bounce Rate